Muhammad-Owais-Warsi/cueron-partner/apps/web/src/components/auth/README.md

 ## Components

 ### LoginForm
-The initial login form that allows users to authenticate using phone number or email.
+The initial login form that allows users to authenticate using email with either magic links or password.

 **Features:**
-- Phone number input with validation
+- Email input with validation
-- Email input (placeholder for future implementation)
+- Toggle between magic link and password authentication
-- Toggle between phone and email authentication
+- Password input field
-- Loading states during OTP sending
+- Loading states during authentication
 - Error handling and display
 - Form validation